associatedpress/harvester/README.md

 ```

 changing the value `.auth.json` if you use a different filename.
 This project
-is set up so that you can set environment variables in a `.env` file in the
+is set up so you can set environment variables in a `.env` file in the
 root of the project, so you can create a file called `.env` and set the
 environment variable there.